-What we know and don't know about Baltimore's Key bridge collapse
+What we know and don't know about Baltimore's Key Bridge collapse

 Who was involved?

-Authorities say eight people, all construction workers who were repairing potholes on the bridge, fell into the Patapsco River below after the collision.
+Authorities say eight people fell into the Patapsco River below after the collision.
 Two were rescued, with one person in critical condition while the other person refused medical treatment, Baltimore Mayor Brandon Scott said.

-The remaining six people are still unaccounted for.
+The six people who are still unaccounted for are believed to be construction workers who were repairing potholes on the bridge.

+"Those are my friends, my coworkers," Jesus Campos told member station WYPR.
+"I could have been there like them," he said.

+Campos says he was scheduled to work on the bridge the following morning.
+The men were from Mexico, Honduras, Guatemala and El Salvador, and all between 30 and 45 years old, said Campos.

 The U.S. Coast Guard suspended its search and rescue efforts late Tuesday night and said the six people are presumed to be dead, given the amount of time that had passed since the collapse and the temperature of the water.
-They will resume recovery efforts Wednesday morning.
+They resumed recovery efforts Wednesday morning.

 Twenty-two people were aboard the ship and are all accounted for, said Synergy Marine Group, the company that manages the ship.